nico-aero/Detox/docs/APIRef.Expect.md

 #### `toExist()`

-Expects the element to exist within the app’s current UI hierarchy.
+Expects the element to exist within the app's current UI hierarchy.

 ```js
 await expect(element(by.id('UniqueId205'))).toExist();